wavecomtech/omlox-client-go/docs/cli/omlox_update_providers.md

 ## omlox update providers

-Update location providers in the Hub
+Update location providers locations in the Hub

 ### Synopsis

-This command updates location providers in the Omlox Hub.
+This command updates location providers locations in the Omlox Hub.

 ```